How To Make Turkey Gravy

 Gravy seems to be the final frontier of taking Thanksgiving dinner back to the basics.

-The best turkey gravy is made with your turkey pan drippings.
+The best turkey gravy is made with pan drippings from a roast turkey.
 However, you will still need to supplement with some turkey broth to reach the right consistency.

-Make A Roux – Instead of adding butter or oil to the gravy, skim some fat off the turkey drippings and whisk it with flour to create the thickening base for your gravy.
+- Make A Roux – Instead of adding butter or oil to the gravy, skim some fat off the turkey drippings and whisk it with flour to create the thickening base for your gravy in a large saucepan over medium heat to medium-high heat.
 Here I added chopped onion and fresh herbs, as the roux cooks, to boost the flavor of the gravy.

-Whisk! – To make silky smooth turkey gravy, pour the liquid into the roux while whisking vigorously.
+- Whisk! – To make silky smooth turkey gravy mixture, pour the liquid into the roux while whisking vigorously.
 Then let the gravy simmer until you reach your desired consistency.

-Get The Full Thanksgiving Turkey Gravy Recipe Below
+Get The Full Thanksgiving Homemade Turkey Gravy Recipe Below.
+Enjoy!

 Here are some of the questions you’ve left in other Thanksgiving posts, or emailed us directly…